sahedulislamrony/homophone-reddit-game/README.md

 - **Gems**: Earned for first-time challenge completions
 - **Leaderboards**: Compete with other players globally

+## 💬 User Generated Content (UGC)

+### Community Interaction

+**The Daily Homophone** encourages community engagement through user-generated content features that allow players to share their gaming experiences and connect with fellow word enthusiasts.

+### Comment System

+- **Game Result Comments**: Players can comment on their game results directly on game posts
+- **Experience Sharing**: Share strategies, tips, and funny moments from gameplay
+- **Community Discussion**: Engage in conversations about homophones and language learning
+- **Social Features**: Connect with other players and build a community around word games

+### UGC Benefits

+- **Learning Enhancement**: Learn from other players' approaches and mistakes
+- **Community Building**: Create lasting connections with fellow word game enthusiasts
+- **Content Discovery**: Discover new strategies and insights through community discussions
+- **Engagement Boost**: Increased player retention through social interaction features

 ## 🚀 Getting Started

 ### Prerequisites